Proxmox 8: New Features and Home Lab Upgrade Instructions

 What is Proxmox?

-Proxmox VE (Proxmox Virtual Environment) is an open-source server virtualization management solution allowing users to manage virtual machines, such as Windows or Linux machines and Linux containers.
-It’s based on the Debian Linux distribution and combines two virtualization technologies, KVM (Kernel-based Virtual Machine) and LXC (Linux Containers), managed through a web-based interface.
+Proxmox VE (Proxmox Virtual Environment) is an open-source server virtualization management solution.
+You can run virtual machines, such as Windows or Linux machines and Linux containers.
+It’s based on the Debian Linux distribution and combines two types of virtualization technologies, KVM (Kernel-based Virtual Machine) and LXC (Linux Containers).

 Proxmox 8 – a short list of new features